“That’s not a sandwich,” I said.

 This is the first scene from the first draft of No Good Comes which will be a series.
 Each book will focus on different characters, some of whom will be familiar from my other books.
 Eventually.
-This is a spin-off from the Not the Same River series, the first book of which will be published in the autumn of 2018.
+This is a spin-off from the Not the Same River series, the first book of which currently has a scheduled publication date at the back end of 2019.

 No Good Comes will throw a spotlight on Cascade, an un/holy organisation set up to save humanity.
 I’m still building stories, but there will be queerness and romance and teleporting and murder.
 The series features angels, demons, vampires, vaewolves.
 There will be undertakers and magnificent hair and pistachios.
 If you’d like a sneak peek at my inspiration board—still a work in progress—you can find it here.
 Maybe you’ll have as much fun shipping the characters as I did.

 Stephen King is dead.
 But not for long.

 Every time I left my grave to feed, she was there.
 It didn’t occur to me until the tenth night that she’d make a tasty meal.
 She didn’t look overly tall, sitting there on the bench, but there was plenty of her to sink my teeth into.
 If I had any teeth.
 Bench.
 Bench.
 Was that a real word?
 I couldn’t really remember how big women were, or how they compared to benches.
 In size, I mean.
 Size.
 Size.
 Was that a real word?

 My brain still felt fuzzy, which I suppose could be a normal thing for a dead person.
 Was I a zombie now?
 I felt like I should’ve been panicking more.
 I mean, it wasn’t every day you woke up dead.
 Except, now it was.
 Every day, or rather, every night, I woke up dead.